grompe/BTWTweak/patcher/readme.txt

 - Changed villagers to display newest offers in the beginning of the list rather than the end, to put an end to constant scrolling through offers.

+- Changed beds to not explode in other dimensions, so you can sleep in a bed anywhere now.

 v0.9d

 - Removed restriction to Java 6/7 because of the way script engine was used.